Liversticks/project-blue/docs/bluestacks1.md

 - 7: Choose fleet 4 (surface 2)
 - 8: Choose fleet 5 (surface 2)
 - 9: Choose fleet 6 (surface 2)
+- N: Assign boss to Fleet 1 and mobbing to Fleet 2
 - O: Assign mobbing to Fleet 1 and boss to Fleet 2
 - P: Toggle High Efficiency Combat Logistics Plan in fleet selection
 - SHIFT + P: Use a HECLP for further clears